EtienneM/proc_parser/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+After checking out the repositories, run `bin/setup` to install dependencies.
+Then, run `bundle exec rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Without installing Ruby globally

+On my work station, I prefer to use a Docker image with Ruby installed instead of installing Ruby locally.
+Hence, any `bundle …` command can be prefixed with `docker-compose run proc-parser`.
+For instance, running the tests is done with the command `docker-compose run proc-parser bundle exec rake spec`.

 ## Acknowledgment